rust-lang/rfcs/text/0130-box-not-special.md

    if the optimization is not performed it affects what programs can successfully type check.
 (Naturally it is also observable.)

-2. Some sort of unsafe deref trait that acknolwedges possibliity of other pointers into the referent.
+2. Some sort of unsafe deref trait that acknowledges possibility of other pointers into the referent.
 Unappealing because the problem is not that bad as to require unsafety.